-month year Full period Size 1.2 GB 14 GB 225 GB
+Month Year Full period S Size 1.2 GB 14 GB 225 GB

 The file format used for storing the data is NetCDF-4 classic.
 All (NetCDF) files follow the NetCDF Climate and Forecast (CF) Metadata Conventions version 1.7.
 CF standard names are used for the main variables and global attributes required to ensure compliance with CCI Data Standards have been added.
 Compliance with the CCI Data Standards was cross-checked and confirmed as the products were being generated.
+The metadata information, that will be provided with the data files, is explained in Table 3-5 and Table 3-6.